 - The product title should be brief and get straight to the point.
 The basic format for a product title is the brand name, keywords, and the variant (color, flavor, size).

 - The product description should never be a long list of features and specs.
-Try not to avoid being boring.
+Try to avoid being boring.
 Instead, tempt your visitors with sensory words, social proof, and even mini-stories–there are more tips for writing compelling product descriptions below.

-Step 2: Add media
+Step 2: Add Media

 Next, click Add file to upload images, videos, or 3D models of your product.
 You can add them by dragging and dropping your files, importing them from your computer, or adding them from a URL.